rangell/usbs/README.md

 ## TODO:
 * Add fixed frequency cond evaluation
-* Move callback and print to cond in cgal (also time and intermittent evaluation stuff)
 * Add the best default params
 * Add better timing and diagnostic information
 * README